Dr Lee Beattie

 An advanced urban design project involving highly specialised research related to the analysis and design of the built environment.

-Urban Design 705: Urban Design Site Anaylsis
+Urban Design 702: Urban Design Theory and Practice

-Lena Henry (PhD in Planning): Urban Planning and the Pursuit of Rangatiratanga in the 21st Century
+Lena Henry (PhD in Planning): Urban Planning and the pursuit of Rangatiratanga in the 21st Century

 Areas of expertise